ivanchetvergov/ITMO_labs/README.md

+# ITMO labs
-* in this repo i tryin' to complete ITMO's labs.
+- in this repo, i'm tryin' to complete ITMO's labs.
 - glhf